Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Proof of results of Section

-By identification of the coefficients one obtains \textbf{point 3}. \textbf{Point 2}, aka the 1-periodicity, can be proved by looking at the sequence $\tilde{Z}$: the version of $Z$ shifted by $1$.
-The associated $\tilde{V}$ sequence is then the sequence $V$ shifted by $1$ and thus the coefficients must be 1-periodic.
+By identification of the coefficients one obtains \textbf{point 3}. \textbf{Point 2}, aka the 1-periodicity, can be proved by looking at the version of $Z$ shifted by $1$, denoted $\tilde{Z}$.
+Then the associated $\tilde{V}$ sequence is $V$ shifted by $1$ and thus the coefficients must be 1-periodic.
 It can also be proved by induction for increasing values of $k-k'$ by using the formula of \textbf{point 3}. \end{proof}

 \begin{proof}[Proof of Proposition \ref{prop4.4}] It is quite clear that the closed form satisfies the recursive property of point 3 of Lemma \ref{lem4.3}.
 Indeed, one only needs to cut the paths in two sub paths: all the first steps except the last one and the last one.
 Thus the closed form must be equal to the coefficients. \end{proof}